 Promethean Power manufactures thermal energy-powered milk chillers that have had a giant impact in India.
-Small diary farmers, as well as distributors like Hatsun, Heritage groups, Mother Dairy, and Amul India have profited from the ability to chill milk quickly and safely.
+Small dairy farmers, as well as distributors like Hatsun, Heritage groups, Mother Dairy, and Amul India have profited from the ability to chill milk quickly and safely.

 Indian cleantech startups often struggle to find the talent needed to build an effective team.
 From "feet on the street" to senior leadership, authentic knowledge of the complex Indian market is key.
 A leader in this developing market, Promethean is being watched as they negotiate these challenges.